glotzerlab/row/doc/src/guide/tutorial/resources.md

 walltime.per_directory = "08:00:00"
 ```

+> [!NOTE]
-> Note: You can of course combine processes, threads, and GPUs all in the same
+> You can of course combine processes, threads, and GPUs all in the same
 > submission, provided you **know** that your application will make full use of all
 > requested resources.